 Car club advantages

 - Get rid of extra costs.
-You don't have to worry about maintenance, depreciation, or insurance, and it's handy if you want to drive a flashier car than you'd own.
+You don't have to worry about maintenance, depreciation, or insurance.
+It's also handy if you want to drive around in a flashier car.

 - Flexibility.
 Unlike standard car hire, they're generally available around the clock, so there's no need to depend on the rental shop being open.